Orbital Pumping by Magnetization Dynamics in Ferromagnets

 We show that dynamics of the magnetization in ferromagnets can pump the orbital angular momentum, which we denote by orbital pumping.
 This is the reciprocal phenomenon to the orbital torque that induces magnetization dynamics by the orbital angular momentum in non-equilibrium.
 The orbital pumping is analogous to the spin pumping established in spintronics but requires the spin-orbit coupling for the orbital angular momentum to interact with the magnetization.
 We develop a formalism that describes the generation of the orbital angular momentum by magnetization dynamics within the adiabatic perturbation theory.
 Based on this, we perform first-principles calculation of the orbital pumping in prototypical $3d$ ferromagnets, Fe, Co, and Ni.
 The results show that the ratio between the orbital pumping and the spin pumping ranges from 5 to 15 percents, being smallest in Fe and largest in Ni.
 This implies that ferromagnetic Ni is a good candidate for measuring the orbital pumping.
 Implications of our results on experiments are also discussed.

 Injection of spin into a ferromagnet can induce magnetization dynamics, which is called the spin torque~\cite{Slonczewski1996, Berger1996, Myers1999, Stiles2002, Ralph2008}.
-The reciprocal effect to the spin torque is known as the spin pumping, which refers to generation of non-equilibrium spin by magnetization dynamics~\cite{Tserkovnyak2002a, Tserkovnyak2002b, Mizukami2002, Azevedo2005, Saitoh2006}.
-The spin torque and spin pumping have played pivotal roles in the development of spintronics as means of manipulating the magnetization and generating spin currents, respectively~\cite{Tserkovnyak2005, Brataas2017}.
+The reciprocal effect known as the spin pumping can generate non-equilibrium spin by magnetization dynamics~\cite{Tserkovnyak2002a, Tserkovnyak2002b, Mizukami2002, Azevedo2005, Saitoh2006}.
+The spin torque and pumping have played pivotal roles in spintronics as means of manipulating the magnetization and generating spin currents, respectively~\cite{Tserkovnyak2005, Brataas2017}.
 In general, however, the physical mechanism of magnetization dynamics is governed by transfer of the \emph{angular momentum}~\cite{Haney2010, Go2020b}, which is not restricted to the spin.
-Thus, magnetization dynamics can also be driven by the orbital angular momentum (OAM) induced out of equilibrium~\cite{Go2020a}.
-This so-called orbital torque can be regarded as an orbital analog of the spin torque.
-A crucial difference between the spin torque and the orbital torque is that the orbital torque requires the spin-orbit coupling (SOC).
-This is because local moments in a ferromagnet are coupled to spin by the exchange interaction, and the OAM interacts with magnetization \emph{indirectly} via SOC.
-Thus, the orbital torque depends sensitively on the way the spin and orbital characters are entangled in the wave functions of the states near the Fermi energy~\cite{Go2020b, Lee2021a}.
+As a result, a recent theory has shown that non-equilibrium orbital angular momentum (OAM) can also induce magnetization dynamics~\cite{Go2020a}, which is denoted by the orbital torque.
+A crucial difference between the spin torque and the orbital torque is that the orbital torque requires the spin-orbit coupling (SOC) because local moments in a ferromagnet are coupled to spin by the exchange interaction, and the OAM interacts with magnetization \emph{indirectly} via SOC.
+Thus, the orbital torque depends sensitively on the way the spin and orbital characters are entangled for the states near the Fermi energy~\cite{Go2020b, Lee2021a}.
 The orbital torque has been measured in several experiments in recent years, via the sign change, crucial dependence on the choice of a ferromagnet, and orbital-to-spin conversion~\cite{Ding2020, Kim2021, Lee2021a, Lee2021b, Sala2022, Dutta2022, Liao2022, Hayashi2023a, Bose2023}.